KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    +--------+--------------+-------------+--------------+-------------+-----------------+

 In this example three different classes of iris are studied.
-Combining the values of some sepal and petal width or lenght, we are able to find out which class we are looking at.
+Combining the values of some sepal and petal width or lenght, it is possible to find out which class we are looking at.
 One side of the below image (part a) shows a parallel chart related to the previous dataset.
 The second side of the image (part b) shows thanks to selection, that all iris with petal length between 2,5 and 5.2 cm and petal width 0,9 and 1,5 cm belong to the iris-versicolor class.